ergochat/ergo/docs/MANUAL.md

 The following additional configs may be of interest:

 * `accounts.nick-reservation.method = strict` ; we currently recommend strict nickname enforcement as the default, since we've found that it's less disruptive than timeout-based enforcement in real-world settings
 * `accounts.nick-reservation.allow-custom-enforcement = true` ; this allows people to opt into timeout-based enforcement or opt out of enforcement as they wish.
-For details on how to do this, `/msg NickServ help enforce`.
+For details on how to do this, `/msg NickServ help set`.

 ### SASL-only mode